 Vitamin C is required for the metabolism of protein and synthesis of collagen.
 Moreover, it’s a key component of connective tissue.

-Moreover, vitamin C neutralizes free radicals, due to its antioxidant activity.
+Furthermore, vitamin C neutralizes free radicals, due to its antioxidant activity.
 High amounts of free radicals delay muscle recovery.
 Therefore, athletes should consume foods containing vitamin C throughout the day!

 Moringa powder is good for your joints